 Ghost is a pretty unusual supplement company in that they prefer to call themselves a “lifestyle sports nutrition brand,” decorating their website with workout playlists, fitness content, and interviews with DJs and entrepreneurs.

 We’ve tried their whey and their BCAAs, but their Ghost Legend pre-workout is their flagship product.
 It comes in Blue Raspberry and Fruit Punch flavors but they’ve also come out with two sour flavors, Watermelon and Black Cherry, in a fun partnership with the kids’ candy brand Warheads®.
-Here’s our review of Sour Watermelon.
+We’re happy to report that Legend passed with flying colors: it’s effective, science backed, and absolutely delicious.

 Ghost Legend Pre-Workout Nutrition & Ingredients